Alumni Spotlight Archives

 Robert is thankful for Northern’s College of Business faculty for their commitment to the students.
 “I believe my drive and success in the business field was instilled during my undergraduate days from the attention and care my professors showed,” he acknowledges.

-While at Northern, Robert was impressed with the laptop initiative program and worked at the Helpdesk, as well as the Dean of Student’s Office.
+While at Northern, Robert was impressed with the mobile device initiative program and worked at the Helpdesk, as well as the Dean of Student’s Office.
 He also was involved with Associated Students of Northern Michigan University and was the chair of Northern Arts and Entertainment.
 He still keeps his ties to campus with a younger brother studying physical education and playing on Northern’s football team.

 Drawn from Lake Zurich, Illinois to the Upper Peninsula for its natural landscape, Robert continues to surround himself with beautiful environments as he travels the world.
 He recently returned from a London to Barcelona cruise.